Newms226/project_creator/design/imports.rst

 -c --content
     (default) Whenever a file is encountered, the full contents are copied

+-i --ignore <REGREX>
+    Do not copy any file/folder which matches the passed regrex.

 -o --outline
     Whenever a file is encountered, the contents are ignored but the file is